 If there’s one thing more challenging than eating clean while on a date night, it’s eating clean while traveling.

-Oh you guys, I know this so well Because our family loves to travel.
+Oh you guys, I know this so well.
+Because our family loves to travel.
 Dustin, I, and the kids have pretty much gone cross country way more than your average Brady bunch.
 And with traveling comes, well, the eating.

-Maintaining a healthy diet while also trying to relax and have fun may seem like an impossible ask.
+Maintaining a healthy diet while also trying to relax and have fun may seem like an impossible task.
 I mean at the end of the day, it’s a vacation and you want (and deserve to) indulge.

 That’s totally encouraged, but ideally, we can do this without too many dietary regrets.
 So, today I’m going to be sharing with you some very effective tips and recipes to help you eat healthy while traveling.

 I’ve found that the most common mistakes that we make while traveling can be summarized by the following three points: